 Yield Potential: High (similar to Atlantic)

 Specific Gravity: High; averages about 0.004 less than Atlantic across 33 trials.

-Culinary Quality: Chipping cultivar to replace Snowden and other cultivars with long-term
+Culinary Quality: Chipping cultivar to replace Snowden and other cultivars with long-term storage potential.

 Diseases/Pests/Physiological Disorders: Good resistance to common scab.
 Resistant to golden nematode race Ro1.